SAbdulah/exageostatR-dev-1/README.md

 ExaGeoStatR
 ===========

-`exageostat-R` is an R-Wrapper for [ExaGeoStat framework]((https://github.com/ecrc/exageostat)) a parallel high performance unified framework for geostatistics on manycore systems
+`ExaGeoStat-R` is an R-Wrapper for [ExaGeoStat framework]((https://github.com/ecrc/exageostat)) a parallel high performance unified framework for geostatistics on manycore systems

 Getting Started
 ===============